MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-6-configure-other-services.md

 ---
 title: Step 6 - Configure other services to use Azure Monitor Agent
-description: Learn how to configure other services to use Azure Monitor Agent as part of migrating from the legacy Log Analytics agent. ms.date: 07/11/2024 ms.reviewer: neghuman, jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-leedennis
+description: Learn how to configure other services to use Azure Monitor Agent as part of migrating from the legacy Log Analytics agent. ms.date: 07/15/2024 ms.reviewer: neghuman, jeffwo, laurahu, vabruwer, irfanr, jofehse, muniesa, amanan, v-weizhu ms.service: azure-monitor ms.custom:
-editor: v-jsitser
-ms.service: azure-monitor
-ms.custom:
 #Customer intent: As an Azure Monitor user, I want to learn how to configure other services to use Azure Monitor Agent so that I can migrate from the legacy Log Analytics agent.